 If you are a DIY enthusiast and building your own compost toilet using the Separett Privy 500 or 501, then one of the simplest ways of dealing with odour is to use wood shavings or coarse sawdust as a ‘cover material’ – all you do is cover what you’ve done with wood shavings (a handful or two is usually enough) and that’s it.
 Wood shavings are commonly sold in small packs as pet bedding, and are slightly coarser than pure sawdust (which is too fine) and work as a biological cover, enhancing the subsequent composting and reducing odours.

-If that sounds a bit too rustic and not your thing, then you’ll be pleased to know that the Separett Villa and Weekend models have a built-in fan that removes all odours and does away with the need for a cover material (no sawdust required at all).
+If that sounds a bit too rustic and not your thing, then you’ll be pleased to know that the Separett Villa has a built-in fan that removes all odours and does away with the need for a cover material (no sawdust required at all).
 The Air Head toilet also has a fan that take care of the odours.

-The Separett Villa 9010 and Separett Weekend compost toilets can power the fan from a 12V battery, so are great for off-grid use where you have a solar panel for example.
-The Separett Villa 9000 and Weekend (with an adaptor) are designed to run from 230v mains.
+The Separett Villa (2022 model onwards), Separett Weekend and Separett Tiny toilets can power the fan either from a 12V battery (great for off-grid use where you have a solar panel for example), or from 230V mains with the supplied adaptor.
 The Air Head has a 12 volt fan, making it ideal for boats, narrowboats, caravans and camper vans.

-How long the solids container lasts before needing to be emptied depends on a number of factors – the number of users, and how much toilet paper you use… As a rough guide, the Separett Villa or Weekend solids containers would last a single person between 6-8 weeks if they didn’t use any other toilets, and the Air Head is around 4 weeks.
+How long the solids container lasts before needing to be emptied depends on a number of factors – the number of users, and how much toilet paper you use… As a rough guide, the Separett Villa or Weekend solids containers would last a single person between 6-8 weeks if they didn’t use any other toilets, the Tiny around 7-10 days, and the Air Head is around 4 weeks.